dpankov3/cs4540-f19.github.io/index.md

 **Course Staff**

-We will be using Piazza (and occasionally Canvas announcements) for We strongly prefer that you use Piazza for questions about lecture material, homeworks, and course logistics.
-Please only use email in the case of a personal emergency or other sensitive matter.

 | Role | Name             | `____@gatech.edu` | Office Hours |
 | ---- | ---------------- | ----------------- | ------------ |
 | Prof | [Jacob Abernethy](https://www.cc.gatech.edu/~jabernethy9/)  | `prof`        | TBD |